idosal/WebextLLM/README.md

 ## Disclaimer
-This project is a proof-of-concept utilizing experimental technologies.
-It is by no means a production-ready implementation, and it should not be used for anything other than research.
-It's provided "as-is" without any warranty, expressed or implied.
-By using this software, you agree to assume all risks associated with its use, including but not limited to data loss, system failure, or any other issues that may arise.
-The models supplied as part of this project were not created by, are not owned by, are not affiliated with, and are not endorsed by the author of this project.
-The author of this project does not claim any ownership of the models, and is not responsible for any issues that may arise from their use.
-Please be advised that open-source models, particularly uncensored, aren't regulated, and may produce offensive or harmful content.
-Similarly, the applications that utilize `window.ai` are not affiliated with the author of this project.
-The author of this project does not claim any ownership of the applications, and is not responsible for any issues that may arise from their use.
-Use at your own risk.
+WebextLLM is a proof-of-concept using experimental technologies.
+It is not recommended for production use and is currently targeted for research purposes.
+The software is provided "as-is" without any warranty, expressed or implied.
+By using this software, you agree to assume all risks, including potential data loss, system failure, or other issues that may occur.
+The models provided in this project are not affiliated with, or endorsed by the project's author.
+The author does not claim ownership of the models and is not responsible for any issues arising from their use.
+Please note that open-source models, especially uncensored ones, are not regulated and may generate offensive or harmful content.
+Similarly, the project's author is not affiliated with the applications utilizing the window.ai API.
+The author does not claim ownership of the applications and is not liable for any issues arising from their use.
+Use at your own disclosure.

 ## Acknowledgements
 This project utilizes and builds on the incredible work by [web-llm](https://github.com/mlc-ai/web-llm) and [window.ai](https://github.com/alexanderatallah/window.ai)!